 Punk had a rebellious anti-conformist attitude towards society and therefore the word Punk become synonymous with rebellion.
 Goths and Steampunks do not so much rebel against society but sort of ignore it and have formed their own society.
 Yet, they are influenced by modern society in an artistic sense in that the art, music and fashion of the Goth culture reflects the horrors of modern society.
 So punks might have reacted to society with anger and violence while Goths will peacefully paint you a picture to show you what they think of society.

-Where the modern day usage of the term Goth came from is something that no one seems to know for sure.
-If you want to read a thorough examination of where the term came from see the Scathe Demon link below.
-My guess is that the lyrical content of these new bands was similar to the themes of the Gothic novels of the 18th and 19th centuries as the band members were inspired by the dark tales of Mary Shelley and Edgar Allan Poe.
+The lyrical content of these new bands was similar to the themes of the Gothic novels of the 18th and 19th centuries as the band members were inspired by the dark and mysterious tales of Mary Shelley and Edgar Allan Poe.
 The name of the musical genre for these new bands came to be known as Gothic.
 The word Gothic means: dark / mysterious.
 This meaning of the word comes from gothic fiction.
 One of these new bands is said to be Black Sabbath.
 Their 1969 debut album created a dark sound different from other bands at the time and has been called the first ever "Goth-rock" record (Baddeley 2002: 264).